Fear, loathing and hope mingle for Israelis spooked by Gaza protests, kites

 Not everybody near the fence feels that talks and deals are the way to make the kites, balloons and rockets stop.
 Some believe the time for talks is over, if it ever existed.

-“Too late — you had your opportunity,” said Rabbi David Fendel, founder of the Hesder Yeshiva in Sderot, a town northeast of Gaza, as if speaking to Palestinian leadership.
+“Too late — you had your opportunity,” Rabbi David Fendel, founder of the Hesder Yeshiva in Sderot, a town northeast of Gaza, said of Palestinian leadership.

 The Hesder program integrates military conscription with Bible study, thus allowing men to serve in the army and continue their religious work.
 Fendel himself has spoken out in favor of Jewish settlements in the West Bank, which Palestinians feel are dooming any possibility of a contiguous independent state, and against gender mixing in the Israeli armed forces.